 The redwoods are at their best as the trail climbs through two switchbacks midway up the slope.
 This area is relatively open, with less huckleberry.
 As the trail approaches the ridge, the environment starts to look less lush; the trees become less impressive and the huckleberry shrubs become larger and denser.
 The trail never quite gets to the ridge but remains a few yards to the south.

 The trail meets the wider, better-maintained trail to Flint Ridge Campground.
 The campground doesn't offer any ocean views, but is filled with the crash of the surf.
+Most of the camground is open and sunny but some sites are partially shaded.
 Although it's near Coastal Drive, the dirt road doesn't get much traffic so the campground is peaceful.

 Shortly after the campground the trail ends at Coastal Drive, opposite a small dirt parking lot.
 An unofficial trail appears to lead down to the beach but quickly becomes excessively steep and overgrown.